anrikus/TaskTracker/README.md

 1. All `VSCode` terminals should automatically open with the venv activated.
 In case, it does not (sometimes, VSCode is flaky), activate it using `source .venv/bin/activate`.

-1. Run the quick start using `uv run python quick_start/main_quick_test.py` from VSCode terminal.
+1. Run the quick start using `uv run python example/main_quick_test.py` from VSCode terminal.
 The first run takes longer as model weights need to be downloaded (about 3 - 10 minutes depending on the available bandwidth).
 Subsequent runs with cached model weights are pretty fast.
 Sample runs with `Phi-3-mini-4k-instruct` with cached weights take around 80 - 100 seconds on a M4 / 24G Macbook Pro.

 1. [uv](https://github.com/astral-sh/uv) is setup as the package manager.
 To add new dependencies, follow these [instructions](https://docs.astral.sh/uv/concepts/projects/dependencies/#adding-dependencies). **DO NOT** use `conda` or `pip` directly.

 ## New data

-1. Check `quick_start` for a simple way to run on new data
+1. Check `examples` for a simple way to run on new data

-1. Edit `quick_start/config.yaml` for configurations of classifier path, which LLM, parameters of layers and thresholds, etc.
+1. Edit `examples/config.yaml` for configurations of classifier path, which LLM, parameters of layers and thresholds, etc.

-1. Check the structure of data in `quick_start/mock_data.json`.
+1. Check the structure of data in `examples/mock_data.json`.
 You can prepare your data as

 ```
 [